 According to the 2017-2021 American Community Survey estimates, the total number of households in the city was 25,732.
-Of those, the American Community Survey estimates that 26.2% percent of these were owner- occupied.
+Of those, the American Community Survey estimates that 26.2% percent of these were owneroccupied.
 The same data source indicates that the average persons per household is 2.29.
-The percent of persons aged 25 years and older with a high school diploma or higher is 90.5% and the percent of persons 25 years and older with a Bachelor's degree or higher is 34.8%.
+The percentage of persons aged 25 years and older with a high school diploma or higher is 90.5% and the percentage of persons 25 years and older with a Bachelor's degree or higher is 34.8%.
 Approximately 41% of residents identify as Hispanic or Latino.
 Over 28% of San Marcos residents 5 years or older speak a language other than English at home.

 According to the Greater San Marcos Partnership, the population of the region within a one-hour drive of San Marcos is more than 4 million people.
 From 2010 to 2020, Hays County was the fastest growing county with a population of 100,000 or more in the United States.
+Hays County experienced 53 percent growth from 2010